 Below is a short list of some of the works of western art depicting Gabriel, mostly the Annunciation to Mary of the impending birth of Jesus.
-(I plan on adding much more to this list.)
-Afterwards I list the few references to Gabriel that can be found in scripture and what some of these references might point to.

 The Angel Gabriel in Scripture and Art